catseye/Nhohnhehr/README.markdown

 input bits, creating rooms thusly, terminating when there are no more input bits.

-The following program is a variation of the above which, when it encounters the end of input, writes out the bits in the reverse order they were read in, with the following changes:
+We can write a program that is a variation of the above which, when it encounters the end of input, writes out the bits in the reverse order they were read in, with the following changes:

 * for every `1` in the input, a `1` comes out
 * for every `0` in the input, `10` comes out
 * there's an extra `1` at the end of the output

+Here is the program:

     +------------+
     |    /}      |